What is Counselling

 The counsellor should show empathy, a genuine attitude and a willingness to help rather than criticise or point in a particular direction.
 You should feel that you can completely trust your counsellor.
 Always tell the truth otherwise the success of the therapy will be jeopardised.

-Effects and benefits
+Effects and Benefits of Counselling

 Counselling has become increasingly popular as more people than ever before seek out the therapy.
 Its effects can be wide-ranging, helping people deal with difficulties in a number of areas (both in their lives and physically ie at work, within the family, with a death or other form of loss etc.